Quicr/bare-rust/neo/mgmt-cots/README.md

 ISRs asynchronously add events to the queue, and the main loop polls for synchronous events and triggers the app to process events from the queue.

+The idea is that ultimately, the app could be pulled out into a separate crate, and instantiated on different hardware.
+The app crate would define hardware-independent interfaces and logic.
+The device-specific crate would have the app crate as a dependency.
+It would implement the required interfaces (as the `board` module does here) and instantiate the app with inputs from the board (as the `main` module does here).

 ## What it actually does

 Right now, the firmware does two things, blink and echo.